SystemSpace/Compendium/compendium.rst

 To what extent will we have the ability to interact with Systems when we reach LFE?
   The sky's the limit!
 You can create your own Systems, go to others, anything you wish!

-Will we be a new person in LFE with our old memories, or our old selves?
-  You are a new person with both Life memories and LFE childhood memories.

 When you turn 12, do you only remember your past life, or every single life before that as well?
   You can only remember so much, after a while the memories start fading.
 Some people are particularly good at saving them and others can only remember one past life, but generally you remember only 2-4 past lives.

 Is lives a measure of time here, the actual count of how many times you died, or just an estimate based off average lifespans?
   An estimate of times of full death.

-Will we be able to choose our species when we get to LFE?
-  You're born into whatever your soul can adapt to the best.

-Will LFE be even better by the time we get there?
-  Definitely.

-Wouldn't they just waive us off as crazy?
-  Most people in LFE have past life memories.

-  Also, you're searchable.
-Literally look up "life human experiment" and you get the list of humans who entered into LFE.

-  Everyone has a 12-year wait time until they regain their memories.
-This is also why 12 is usually the age of consent/adulthood.

-  A soul is fully stably adapted to its body when it remembering its past lives, almost always 12 years after birth.
-This is often celebrated with a gigantic party for the child on their "Recollection Day".
-This also marks the start of soul-based and mental adulthood.

-Am I right in assuming the age of consent in LFE would be 12?
-  In most places, yes.
-  Some go down to 9, some go up to 25.
-Some don't even use body age, but soul age.

-Will I be able to be a machine in LFE?
-  Yes, although a bit more risky than using a normal body.
-Software issue -> soulshatter.

-Are there anti-robot/cyborg groups in LFE?
-  Yes, most definitely!
-Pretty much the entire magic side is against artificial soul/vessels.

-Could you go over all of the available or at least a few of the most common services available for modifying one's body?
-  First of all, there's the popular but highly controversial soul transplant - putting your soul in someone else's or even a new body.
-In this way, you can have any body possible, including robot bodies.
-You can also pretty much change everything via other bodyforming methods, which are more usual, like changing shape of body, gender, eyes, etc.

-  I'll be simple.
-The sky's the limit.
-We can add/remove/change bones (hnhehen), change skin (hdhahen), add/remove/move/change eyes/mouth/etc (mhenhen), add/remove/move body parts (khrahen), anything.

-  Writing body-mudded words is hard with the english alphabet :(

-  These all have to do with the body, so they're all mudded towards the empty h (body) as such, "SJI" becomes "SH"

-  if you were to mud it towards Sky it'd be like "sjy" with a pitched-up i it's interesting, this language, as its vocabulary is very very close to the Japanese one but its writing system took a completely different turn somewhere.

-Are transgenders allowed in LFE?
-  Nobody really cares about sexuality other than to have offspring.

-Does LFE have its own astral plane?
-  Most Systems do, actually.

-How does the astral plane work?
-  Different Aurora frequencies. (that's all I'm allowed to say, sadly).

-Is there religion in LFE?
-  Yes, very much so!!!!!
-Who controls the Aurora?
-Who is Aurora?
-Is it sentient?
-Who created the outer world outside Systemspace?
-Why does Aurora take a sudden turn?
-Is it because of a special god using its powers to diverge the Aurora?

-Is impermanence is a big thing in LFE?
-  It's one of the main parts of most of the religions.

-Does LFE have some form of zodiac?
-  Yes it does, LFErs love spiritual shit.
-They have about 49 signs if I remember correctly, don't quote me on that.

 Can humans be banned from LFE?
   Humans cannot be banned.

-  Racism works a lot differently in LFE.
-There's still racism, but not in the large places (like Ghakuwent'sji), because there's so many races there people stopped caring.

-  Here's an unfinished (I need to make it more busy, it's still too empty, for one there's no people, no guardlines and no traffic) drawing of Sjiyantan-ko, a suburb of Kyansjita.

 Souls, Experience, Memories, and Users